Linear Communication Model Examples With Pros and Cons

 Shannon and Weaver's Model of Communication Example

-In 1960, David Berlo developed another linear communication model with four key elements Source, Message, Channel, and Receiver.
+In 1960, David Berlo developed another linear communication model with four key elements: Source, Message, Channel, and Receiver.
 Therefore, it is known as the SMCR communication model.
-Berlo describes five more elements under every critical component.
+Berlo describes five additional elements for each critical component.
 For example, Source includes Communication Skills, Attitude, Knowledge, Social Systems, and Culture.
 Additionally, the message comprises Content, Elements, Treatment, Structure, and Code.
 Moreover, the channel contains hearing, seeing, touching, smelling, and tasting.
 The receiver includes the same elements as the message sender.

 smcr model of communication, berlo's SMCR model of communication. berlo's model of communication example situation.
 David Berlo's Model of Communication Example. berlo's model. example of berlo's model of communication. david berlo model. david berlo's communication model.